enrico-car/ur5Robotics/README.md

 ```

-The `movement_commands` contain all the scripts for moving the robot and the scripts for communicating with the ros topic.
+The `movement_commands` contain all the scripts to move the robot and  communicate with the ros topic.

 In the `constants.h` file are defined all the constant variables, such as ros topics and robot size.